superspacehero/Mouseless/README.md

-# TenFootGnome
+# Mouseless

-TenFootGnome is a [gnome extension](https://extensions.gnome.org/) that displays a [10-foot](https://en.wikipedia.org/wiki/10-foot_user_interface) interface.
+Mouseless is a [GNOME extension](https://extensions.gnome.org/) that displays a [10-foot](https://en.wikipedia.org/wiki/10-foot_user_interface) interface.
 It makes it easy to browse and launch apps with your keyboard or multi-media remote.

 ---